 Exploitation Justification.
 After learning about CCM, participants completed two items designed to measure the degree to which they justified exploitative behaviour being carried out towards John.
 The inter-item correlation was significant but not sufficient for aggregation (r = 0.28, p < .001).

-Both items presented the participant with a vignette describing an instance of exploitation from leadership at CCM (e.g., "A manager at CCM is sick, and no one from management can fill in.
-John is asked to take over the manager's duties until they come back so things can continue moving smoothly") before asking them to rate, on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree), the degree to which they believed the leader's behaviour was reasonable.
+Both items presented the participant with a vignette describing an instance of exploitation from leadership at CCM before asking them to rate, on a 7-point Likert scale from “1” (strongly disagree) to “7” (strongly agree), the degree to which they believed the leader’s behaviour was reasonable (e.g., “A manager at CCM is sick, and no one from management can fill in.
+John is asked to take over the manager’s duties until they come back so things can continue moving smoothly.”
+“CCM is behaving reasonably in asking John to take over these duties temporarily without compensation.”)
 Both items can be seen in full in Appendix B.

 Expectations of Perfectionism.
 Two items were then used to assess the degree to which participants supported employees of CCM being held standards of perfectionism.
 These were not significantly correlated (r = -.01, p = 0.92).
-As such they were also analyzed independently instead of being aggregated into an overall score.
+As such, they were also analyzed independently instead of being aggregated into an overall score.

 As with the items assessing exploitation justification and mistreatment justification, vignettes describing an instance of a leader at CCM exhibiting expectations of perfectionism towards employees were shown to participants.
 For example, the following vignette was presented in item 1 of the measure: